piotrpsz/3-Way/README.md

 The algorithm is unpatented.

 # Example: How to test
-The test file called 'threeway_test.go' is in repository.
+The test file called 'threeway_test.go' is in repository.<br>
-For test run command: go test -v
+For test run command: go test -v <br>
+Test vectors are from implementation of 3-Way in book "Applied Cryptography" - author Bruce Schneier.

 ```Go
 // for test run command: go test -v